Patrilocal Residence, Neolocal Residence, Matrilineal Descent

 Migration, External Warfare, and Matrilocal

 William Tulio Divale, York College of the City University of New York - Cross-Cultural Research, Vol. 9, No. 2, 75-133 (1974)

 It is suggested that matrilocal or uxorilocal residence is an adaptive response to the disequilibrium that occurs when a virilocal or patrilocal society migrates into an already inhabited region.
 In the face of severe external warfare, the chances of successful adaptation would be increased if these societies could cease their feuding and internal war and instead concentrate all their resources against the other society.
 Matrilocal residence accomplishes this, because the dispersal of males from their natal villages upon marriage results in the breakup of fraternal interest groups.
 In contrast to patrilocal residence societies, matrilocal residence societies tend to have recently migrated and to practice only external warfare.

 Fiona M. Jordan, Russell D. Gray, Simon J. Greenhill and Ruth Mace

-Abstract: The nature of social life in human prehistory is elusive, yet knowing how kinship systems evolve is critical for understanding population history and cultural diversity.
-Post-marital residence rules specify sex-specific dispersal and kin association, influencing the pattern of genetic markers across populations.
+Abstract: Post-marital residence rules specify sex-specific dispersal and kin association, influencing the pattern of genetic markers across populations.
 We show that early Austronesian societies practised matrilocal residence or post-marital residence.
 Using a Markov-chain Monte Carlo comparative method implemented in a Bayesian phylogenetic framework, we estimated the type of residence at each ancestral node in a sample of Austronesian language trees spanning 135 Pacific societies.
 Matrilocal residence has been hypothesized for proto-Oceanic society, but we find strong evidence that matrilocality was predominant in earlier Austronesian societies.